1byte2bytes/SydneyImageFormat/README.md

 COLOR1949
 ```

-The length of the color table in entries (not bytes) should be appended to the text `COLOR`.
+The length of the color table in entries (not bytes) should be appended to the text `COLOR`. `1949` is a generic number and you're length number should be used instead.

 ---